Expand your knowledge of local government and your role in it.

 'Best course on ANYTHING that I have ever taken in my life'

-Registration for Fall 2017 opens in July.
-Contact Anna at email@example.com for more information.
+Registration for Spring 2018 open in November.
+Contact Anna at firstname.lastname@example.org for more information...

 Since 1994, our practical, up-to-date courses and programs have helped local government professionals throughout BC improve their knowledge, expand their skills and achieve their career goals.